Masses, Revised Radii, and a Third Planet Candidate in the "Inverted" Planetary System Around TOI-1266: Results and Implications for the System's Formation

 We evolve the atmospheres under the aforementioned effects and present our results in Figure~\ref{fig:xuv}.
 We find that neither planet is completely stripped after 5 Gyrs for all but the smallest $X_{\mathrm{env,0}}$ of 0.01.
 Yet despite retaining some H/He, we find that it is difficult to reconcile the observed radius of planet b with any model that includes XUV-driven photoevaporation, either solely or alongside core-powered mass loss, because its envelope is efficiently lost, leaving behind $X_{\mathrm{env,b}}<5.5$\%.
 Meanwhile, the observed radius of TOI-1266 c can be recovered when $X_{\mathrm{env,0,c}}\gtrsim 0.03$.

 We conclude that TOI-1266 b is more susceptible to atmospheric escape compared to c.
 While there are instances of our escape model that are consistent with the mass and radius of TOI-1266 c, the same mass loss effect on planet b always results in too much atmospheric loss.
-Because a H/He component is needed to explain the mass and radius of planet b, our atmospheric escape model therefore rules out the possibility that planet c is a purely H/He-enveloped terrestrial planet without a substantial volatile mass fraction.
+Therefore, because a H/He layer is needed to explain the mass and radius of planet b, our atmospheric escape model strongly suggests that planet c is inconsistent with a purely H/He-enveloped terrestrial planet without a substantial volatile mass fraction.
 Our escape model therefore supports the hypothesis that TOI-1266 c is water-rich.